Old Calton Burial Ground

 The Old Calton Burial Ground is a cemetery in Edinburgh, Scotland.
-It located at Calton Hill to the north-east of the city centre.
+It is located on Calton Hill to the north-east of the city centre.
 The burial ground was opened in 1718, and is the resting place of several notable Scots, including philosopher David Hume, scientist John Playfair, rival publishers William Blackwood and Archibald Constable, and clergyman Dr Robert Candlish.
 It is also the site of the Political Martyrs' Monument, an obelisk erected to the memory of a number of political reformers, and Scotland's American Civil War Memorial.

 The burial ground was altered following the construction of Waterloo Place in 1819, which divided the graveyard into two sections.
 Along with Edinburgh's other historic graveyards, Old Calton is managed by City of Edinburgh Council.
 The burial ground, including screen walls, and its monuments are protected as a category A listed building.